bkauler/oe-qky-src/readme.md

 coming soon

-## About Quirky Linux
+## About Quirky and Easy

 Quirky and Easy, originally forks of Puppy Linux, inherit the very small size yet with just about every package that you will need, as well as simplicity and power-to-the-user.

 To achieve the small size, careful choices are made of which packages and dependencies to use.
-It is useful to note what is _not_ in Quirky:
+It is useful to note what is _not_ in Quirky/Easy:

-> <font color="#ff0000">avahi esound gtk+3</font> <font color="#ff0000"><font color="#ff0000">jack</font> multilib</font> <font color="#ff0000"><font color="#ff0000">pulseaudio</font> qt systemd</font>
+> <font color="#ff0000">avahi esound</font> <font color="#ff0000"><font color="#ff0000">jack</font> multilib</font> <font color="#ff0000"><font color="#ff0000">pulseaudio</font> systemd</font>

-...at least, these exclusions are for the build in OE.
-Some puppies have gtk+3 and qt.
-They may also inherit multilib and dependencies of whatever distribution is used as the source of binary packages.
-But _none_ of them have pulseaudio or systemd!
-(Puppy manages to castrate these if binary packages depend on them).

-Future builds in OE may include gtk+3 or qt apps, however for now all gui apps in Quirky are gtk+2 or x11 based.
-Note, there are various reasons for not using gtk+3.
+Almost all GUI apps in Quirky/Easy are gtk+2 or x11 based.

 Many major applications, such as Firefox, SeaMonkey and LibreOffice, build with gtk+2\.
 In some cases, for example Evince, where gtk+2 has been abandoned, an older version is used, with patches to keep it "up to date".

 Another important factor is that there is a very prolific Puppy developer community, and there are hundreds of GUI applications specifically created for Puppy, most of them using gtk+2.
 Thus, we have no difficulty with populating a distro with an extensive suite of GUI utilities and applications with only gtk+2 and x11 available.

+However, gtk+3 is now provided in the build, and at the time of writing there is one gtk+3-based app in the build, Gnome-MPV multimedia player.

+Also, Qt5 is now in the build, and at the time of writing Scribus desktop publishing app is in the build.

 About Quirky itself, what is it?
 Quirky Linux was forked from Puppy Linux when Barry retired from maintaining the latter.
 Quirky is Barry's plaything, to experiment with new ideas.
 Consequently, there have been major architectural changes with different releases of Quirky.
 The recent offshoot Easy Linux, is another experimental architecture.